gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_LEDs.rst

 .. admonition:: Tasks

-    | For quick RGB values for common colours, see https://www.rapidtables.com/web/color/RGB_Color.html

-    #. | Modify the colours used in the code by changing the variable names and their values. | Use yellow and purple instead of red and blue.
+    #.
+Modify the code to turn on the front lights for 2 sec then turn on the rear lights for 2 sec.

 ----

 LED values
 -------------------

-To read the colour of a specific pixel just reference it.
+To read the colour of a specific RGB LED use its index position.

 .. py:method:: np[n]

     Return the red, green and blue value for the RGB LED at position n.

-| The code below sets the LED to a sandy brown colour.
+| The code below sets the LED to red.
 The ``for`` loop displays each value in the tuple ``(255, 0, 0)``.

 .. code-block:: python